frankPairs/api-design-patterns-notes/README.md

     - It does a partial update of a resource.
     - They should not include any side-effect (besides interacting with the database).
 This is important because in some situations we could need to trigger an async operation after updating a specific field/fields of a resource.
 Those situations should be managed by a custom method instead of a standard update.
   - **Delete**
+    - Delete a resource relies on the DELETE HTTP method.
     - A delete method should not be idempotent, which means that when a resource was already deleted, the right behavior of an API is to return a 404, as the resource does not exist anymore.
   - **Replace**
+    - Replace a resource relies on the PUT HTTP method.
     - Replace standard method provides a mechanism to replace an entire resource.
     - When a resource does not exist, it should create a new one.
 Because of that, replace standard method allows consumer of the API to create identifiers.
     - Optional fields from a resource will be deleted if them are not included in the request body.
   - Two kind of APIs:
     - **Imperative API**.
 Standard methods are focused on their actions.
 For example, a delete request is considered successful when the delete action was performed successfully. **Resource-oriented APIs are generally imperative**.
     - **Declarative API**.
 Standard methods are focused on their responses.
 Same example like before, a delete request will be considered successful even when the resource does not exist.
 - In general, using standard methods following the behaviors exposed is a good idea as it will make your API easier to use.
 - Of course, there are some situations where custom methods are necessary.
 Just be sure you do not use them because of a bad resource design.

     # Chapter 8 - Partial updates and retrievals